René Houseman: Club career

 Houseman was a keyplayer of the Huracán team that won the 1973 Metropolitano championship.
 Managed by Menotti, that squad is widely regarded as one of the best Argentine teams ever, where Houseman played along with notable players such as Miguel Brindisi, Carlos Babington and Omar Larrosa.

-After leaving Huracán in 1980, Houseman spent a short time in River Plate (only one season, 1981), then moving to Chile to play for Colo Colo and then to South Africa when he joined AmaZulu F.C.
+After leaving Huracán in 1980, Houseman spent a short time in River Plate (only one season, 1981), then moving to Chile to play for Colo Colo and then to South Africa when he joined AmaZulu.

-In 1984 he returned to Argentina to play for Independiente but he only played three matches in total.
+In 1984, he returned to Argentina to play for Independiente, but he only played three matches in total.
 Nevertheless, Houseman was part of the roster that won the Libertadores and Intercontinental Cups that year.

-Houseman retired from football in 1985, playing for his first club, Excursionistas, a match v.
-Boca Juniors.
+Houseman retired from football in 1985, playing for his first club, Excursionistas, in a match versus Boca Juniors.

 International career

-During his international career Houseman also played for the Argentina national team and participated at the 1974 FIFA World Cup, where he scored three goals.
+During his international career, Houseman also played for the Argentina national team and participated at the 1974 FIFA World Cup, where he scored three goals.
 His greatest achievement in football was being a member of the 1978 FIFA World Cup winning team and scoring in the 6–0 win over Peru.

 Post retirement

-Houseman was part of the coaching staff led by Angel Cappa that managed Huracán between 2008 and 2009.
+Houseman was part of the coaching staff led by Ángel Cappa that managed Huracán between 2008 and 2009.
 He said he was never paid for his services.

 Personal life

 Houseman's career was cut short due to problems with alcoholism, with which he struggled for most of his life.
 Houseman even scored a goal versus River Plate which he later claimed not to remember as he was drunk throughout that game.
 In 2017, it was revealed that Houseman had tongue cancer.
 The Argentine Football Association announced that it would help him to afford medical treatment.

-Houseman died on 22 March 2018 after a long battle with cancer, eight days after the death of his 1978 teammate, Ruben Galvan.
+Houseman died on 22 March 2018 after a long battle with cancer, eight days after the death of his 1978 teammate, Rubén Galván.